Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

 Now suppose that $a$ is contained in a proper 3-absorbing subalgebra $\alg{C}$ of $\Sg_\algA(a,b)$.
+We show that this absorption is witnessed by an operation in $\Clo(\alg G)$.

-If $C$ is 2-absorbing, then there is some s-edge going into $C$ (by Proposition~\ref{prop:inside_abs}), and any binary term operation of $\alg G$ which acts nontrivially on this semilattice edge witnesses the 2-absorption $C \abs_2 \Sg_\algA (a,b)$ (since $C$ is strongly projective by Theorem~\ref{thm:bin_abs} and both coordinates are necessarily essential).
-If $C$ is not a 2-absorbing subuniverse of $\Sg_\algA(a,b)$, then $C$ is not stable under majority edges (by Lemma~\ref{lem:absorption_implies_stable} and Theorem~\ref{thm:bin_abs_stable}), and any ternary term operation of $\alg G$ which acts nontrivially on the two-element majority quotient corresponding to this edge witnesses the ternary absorption $C \abs_3 \Sg_\algA(a,b)$.
-Indeed, this ternary operation is $\sim_C$-related to some ternary member of $g \in \Clo(\{0,1\},\maj)$ by Theorem~\ref{thm:center_abs}, but $g$ cannot be a projection (because of the majority edge) so it must be the majority operation.
+If $C$ is a 2-absorbing subuniverse of $\Sg_\algA(a,b)$, then there is some s-edge going into $C$ (by Proposition~\ref{prop:inside_abs}), and then some $f_i$ acts nontrivially on this edge, so there is a binary term operation $s$ of $\alg G$ which acts as a semilattice operation on this edge.
+Since both coordinates of $s$ are essential and $C$ is a strongly projective subuniverse of $\Sg_\algA (a,b)$ by Theorem~\ref{thm:bin_abs}, this operation witnesses the 2-absorption $C \abs_2 \Sg_\algA (a,b)$.